Environmental education: Environmental education in the teaching curriculum

+In secondary school, environmental education tends to be offered either as a dedicated subject within the sciences or as part of student-led interest groups and clubs.
+Research shows that secondary students are genuinely concerned about sustainability and climate change, and respond best when given opportunities for collaborative, hands-on inquiry rather than passive instruction.
+Strategies such as whole-school sustainability projects, student councils and place-based learning have proven particularly effective at this level, helping students develop environmental knowledge, civic engagement and critical thinking skills.

+At the undergraduate and graduate level, it can be considered its own field within education, environmental studies, environmental science and policy, ecology, or human/cultural ecology programs.
+Higher education institutions (HEIs) increasingly move beyond traditional lectures by adopting problem and project-based learning, where students work directly with cities, businesses and campus communities to develop real sustainability solutions.
+This approach helps students bridge the gap between knowing environmental facts and acting on them, building the professional skills needed to address complex global challenges.
+Beyond academic programs, universities are also trying to change the way students feel about environmental issues, developing personal values and motivations that lead to genuine behavioral change.

 Environmental education is not restricted to in-class lesson plans.
 Children can learn about the environment in many ways.
 Experiential lessons in the school yard, field trips to national parks, after-school green clubs, and school-wide sustainability projects help make the environment an easily accessible topic.
 Furthermore, celebration of Earth Day or participation in EE week (run through the National Environmental Education Foundation) can help further environmental education.
 Effective programs promote a holistic approach and lead by example, using sustainable practices in the school to encourage students and parents to bring environmental education into their home.

 The final aspect of environmental education policies involves training individuals to thrive in a sustainable society.
 In addition to building a strong relationship with nature, citizens must have the skills and knowledge to succeed in a 21st-century workforce.
 Thus, environmental education policies fund both teacher training and worker training initiatives.
 Teachers train to effectively teach and incorporate environmental studies.
-On the other hand, the current workforce must be trained or re-trained so they can adapt to the new green economy.
+Conversely, the current workforce must be trained or re-trained so they can adapt to the new green economy.
 Environmental education policies that fund training programs are critical to educating citizens to prosper in a sustainable society.

-Environmental Activities for Students
+Environmental activities for students

-To fully develop environmental knowledge, it is necessary to employ both educational and home-based methods.
-The following are examples of activities that are essential for further development of environmental knowledge.
-These different activities can be carried out for students of any educational level as they are very versatile and engaging.